-Hip thrust pads are a quick way to protect your hips, stabilize the bar, and push more weight.
+Hip thrust pads are the best way to protect your hips, stabilize the bar, and push more weight, building stronger glutes.
 Here is a breakdown of my favorite barbell pads for hip thrusts.

 The hip thrust has become one of the most popular exercises in the gym in recent years.